QuantEcon/lecture-source-jl/rst_files/dynamic_programming/ifp.rst

     * For further details on economic intuition, implication and models, see :cite:`Ljungqvist2012`
     * Proofs of all mathematical results stated below can be found in `this paper <https://lectures.quantecon.org/_downloads/pi2.pdf>`__

-To solve the model we will use Euler equation based time iteration, similar to :doc:`this lecture <coleman_policy_iter>`
+To solve the model we will use Euler equation based time iteration, similar to :doc:`this lecture <../dynamic_programming/coleman_policy_iter>`

 This method turns out to be